The Ultimate Guide to Observing the Winter Sky (Northern Hemisphere)

 If you own a Schmidt-Cassegrain or EdgeHD telescope, make sure you use a dew shield to help protect your telescope’s front corrector plate and help prolong the effects of dew.
 You can browse our Dew Prevention products.

 You can learn about the night skies of the Northern Hemisphere with Celestron Sky Maps!
-This classic collection of seasonal star charts with a glow-in-the-dark luminous star finder, has been around for years.
-It continues to be popular with beginning stargazers as well as seasoned amateur astronomers because it provides everything you need to find constellations quickly.
+This classic collection of seasonal star charts, with a glow-in-the-dark luminous star finder, has been around for years.
+It is popular with beginning stargazers and seasoned amateur astronomers because it provides everything you need to find constellations quickly.

 Final Thoughts

-Wintertime offers you and your family the most memorable celestial targets as cold air often provides crystal clear views than warmer summertime air.
-However, it can also be a bit of a challenge for one main reason, frigid temperatures in many parts of the Northern Hemisphere!
-If you plan on observing on a cold winter's night, check the forecast ahead of time.
-Select a night when your area is not under a threat of bone chilling winds and moisture, which can better your odds of having good seeing and more comfortable viewing conditions.
+Wintertime offers you and your family the most memorable celestial targets, as cold air often provides clearer views than warmer summertime air.
+However, it can also be challenging for one main reason: frigid temperatures in many parts of the Northern Hemisphere!
+Check the forecast if you plan on observing on a cold winter night.
+Select a night when your area is not threatened by bone-chilling winds and moisture, which can improve your odds of good seeing and more comfortable viewing conditions.

-If you would like to observe right away, consider a computerized GoTo telescope or an app-enabled push-to telescope that will help find celestial objects more quickly.
+If you want to observe immediately, consider a computerized GoTo telescope or an app-enabled push-to telescope that will help you find celestial objects more quickly.
 And remember, you do not need to use high power all the time.
-Sometimes, you can have a different perspective of an object by using lower magnification, especially on wide targets such as the Pleiades star cluster and Orion’s entire sword region.
+Sometimes, you can have a different perspective of an object using lower magnification, especially on wide targets such as the Pleiades star cluster and Orion's entire sword region.
 Experiment using different eyepieces and see the difference.

 Clear skies and happy observing!